Facilities and accommodation at Edmund Webb House

 Boarders are expected to sign and abide by the Information Technology Agreement.
 Should boys experience difficulties with connecting to the network, they should contact the IT department at school during the school day.

 The Boarding community takes its security very seriously.
 As a precaution, boys should bring a lock (a spare key can be given to the Head of Boarding if necessary) for use on their wardrobe in order to help safeguard valuables.
 In addition to this, details of ‘expensive’ items (laptops/computers, cameras, mobile phones etc) including serial numbers should be kept in a safe place.
 Boys are reminded that storing large sums of money is inappropriate (see Money).
 No student should give the boarders’ door code to another person as this compromises the safety of all individuals in the Boarding community.
-All outsiders, including parents, guardians and friends must report to the Master-on-Duty.
+All outsiders, including parents, guardians and friends must report to the Boarding Mentor on Duty.
 Upon entry, all items are brought into the House at the owner’s risk; students may wish to consider whether personal insurance is appropriate in their circumstances.

 Boys will be issued with a security code at the beginning of each term.
 This will allow them access to the House between 6:00 AM–8:00 AM and 3:30 PM–10:00 PM on weekdays and 7:00 AM–10:00 PM on weekends.